NathanBeatheaMartinez/Mars-Article-Scraper/README.md

-# web_scraping_challenge

 -----------------------------------------------------------------------------------------------------------
 Overview
 -----------------------------------------------------------------------------------------------------------

-  This assignment consists of two technical product containing the following deliverables:
+Consists of two technical product containing the following deliverables:

 Deliverable 1: Scrape titles and preview text from Mars news articles.
 Deliverable 2: Scrape and analyze Mars weather data, which exists in a table.